crankyspock/rpi-pid-chamber/README.md

 python optimize.py --help
 python optimize.py 30 --ambient-sensor <ambient-sensor-id-you-recorded> --chamber-sensor <chamber-sensor-id-you-recorded>
 ```
-The temperature inside the chamber should start increasing/decrease depending on the target temperature.
+The temperature inside the chamber should start increasing/decreasing depending on the target temperature.
 If the temperature is moving the wrong way, then stop the script with *CTRL-C* and swap the pin settings of the script
 ```
 python optimize.py 30 --cooling-pin 15 --heating-pin 13 --ambient-sensor <ambient-sensor-id-you-recorded> --chamber-sensor <chamber-sensor-id-you-recorded>
 ```
 When all is in order, log the output so you can examine the csv data in Excel.
 Use this script to optimise the P, I & D parameters.
 Play around...
-The ideal is that the system settles down with the TEC havig a duty cycle around 20%.
+The ideal is that the system settles down with the TEC having a duty cycle around 20%.
 Small fluctuations around the target temperature are expected and can be addressed using the derivative gain - I do not bother as it is good enough as it is.

 When you have reasonable PID variables, update the *config.txt* configuration file with all your data.
 I use the *nano* editor - save the file with *CTRL-O* and exit with *CTRL-X*.
 ```